“Doctored in mathematics I could have been a don

 Cremated at Woking Crematorium, where I have family.
 Tick.

-But finally in the 21st Century Turing’s legacy has been become the stuff of legend, of posthumous pardon and soon, he will be honoured as the new face of the £50 note, the highest value bank note in Britain.
+But finally in the 21st Century Turing’s legacy has been become the stuff of legend, of posthumous pardon and finally, he has been honoured as the first known LGBT figure on the face of a British banknote, with the £50 note — the Bank Of England’s highest value banknote (albeit one not often seen by the wider public) — going into circulation today.
 Very apt.

 And talking of Team PSB, there’s also their impressively ambitious A Man From The Future, an orchestral pop biography in eight parts for electronics, orchestra, choir, and narrator, that focuses on key episodes of Turing’s life and work.
 Of course, the irony is that had Turing lived in the future, that part of his story would not have had such a tragic outcome.